alimbeko/alimbeko.github.io/_posts/2015-05-01-weekly-meeting-minutes.md

 ***Kuba***:

 This coming week I am planning to incorporate the categories withing the structure of agent's activities and see if the comparable results can be produced.
 At the same time I am working on gathering the literature for my thesis.
-The current

 ***Ben***: